nus-cs2103-AY2021S2/ip/docs/README.md

 Deadline command adds a deadline task which requires task description, date and time to specify the due date and time of the task.

 Format: `deadline` DESCRIPTION /BY DATE TIME
-* DATE is should be by DD/MM/YYYY
+* DATE should be by DD/MM/YYYY (DATE earlier than the current date will not be accepted as valid date)
-* TIME is should be in HHMM
+* TIME should be in HHMM

 Examples:
-* `deadline submit proposal /by 03/05/2021 1800`
+* `deadline submit proposal /by 03/05/2022 1800`

 ![Ui](./Images/addDeadlineTask.png)